Nerwyn/material-rounded-theme/README.md

 This theme also includes "Transparent Card" versions with transparent card backgrounds.
 It also includes separate light and dark versions of all themes for niche use cases.

-## Material Rounded
+## Material Rounded - In the Style of the Google Home App

 The original version of the theme.
-This theme aims to match the styling of the Google Home app pre Material Design 3 redesign, which uses aspects of Material Design 3 but it's own colors.
+This theme aims to match the styling of the Google Home app pre Material Design 3 redesign, which uses some aspects of Material Design 3 and static blue accent colors.
 It supports custom user colors, but just for primary, accent, and toggle switch colors.

 <p>
 <img src="https://raw.githubusercontent.com/Nerwyn/material-rounded-theme/main/assets/material-rounded-red-light.png" alt="material-rounded-red-light" width="300"/>